pan-roy/pan-roy.github.io/_posts/2024-03-28-json-to-csv.md

 ![comparison](assets/json_to_csv/json_csv2.png)

-## Outcome
+## Outcome - Our end result

 Our transformed tabular data can then either be configured to flow directly into other Excel workpapers as data inputs or into a corporate network drive as backup.
 There are many options that branch out from here, from automated reporting snapshots to self-refreshing Tableau dashboards or centralized data repositories etc - not to mention that some can bypass the need for CSV conversion entirely and directly use JSON data.

-Our next example will put what we have we have learned in a different scenario, where we extract transaction / journal listings instead {TODO: insert link here}.
+Our next example will use what we have we have learned in a different scenario, where we extract transaction listings instead {TODO: insert link here}.